Nader-gator/PayMe/README.md

 - Offload the charge tracking to Stripe.
 This means every charge made by the landlord, is created in the strip system, and when users open their dashboard the status of their payments are all fetched from Stripe
   - One challenge with this implementation is speed.
-Fetching multiple charges from strip could potentially take a few seconds.
+When I was playing around with the stripe library I noticed fetching multiple charges from strip usually took a few seconds.
     But I don't think that's a big issue as a simple caching system/local database that updates itself based on Stripe data periodically could mitigate this problem
 - Set up signals so that whenever a user is created, a "customer" with the same info is created on Strip and link the user to that Strip